atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ##### UPDATE

-Requesters cannot be removed once the eviction request has been completed (`Complete` condition is `True`).
+Requesters cannot be removed from `.spec.requesters` list if the `.spec.interceptors[].evictionRequestCancellationPolicy` field is set to `Forbid` once that particular interceptor has been activated.
+Requesters also cannot be modified once the eviction request has been completed (`Complete` condition is `True`).

+##### DELETE

+Delete requests are forbidden for EvictionRequest objects that have the `.spec.interceptors[].evictionRequestCancellationPolicy` field set to `Forbid` once that particular interceptor has been activated and the pod still exists (`Complete` condition is `False`).

 ##### CREATE, UPDATE, DELETE